What is David Bowie doing on the banks of the Rhine?

 Which story surprised you the most?

-I was then actually surprised that Düsseldorf is internationally known as a place of activity especially for electronic music.
-The story about the band NEU! or the musician Wolfgang Riechmann, who met a tragic end in the old town, then made me curious.
+I was actually surprised to learn that Düsseldorf is internationally renowned for electronic music.
+The story about the band NEU! or the musician Wolfgang Riechmann, who met a tragic end in the old town, made me curious.

 Do you have an explanation as to why so much influential music was created in Düsseldorf?

-I find that this city also inspires me a lot.
-It's very pleasant to work here and you meet many like-minded people.
-Maybe it's actually this closeness within this small big city, and the spark of inspiration can jump over to the next person faster that way.
+I realize that this city also inspires me a lot.
+It's very pleasant to work here and you meet a lot of like-minded people.
+Perhaps it's actually this proximity within this small city that allows the spark of inspiration to spread more quickly to the next person.

 How did you experience the two guides, Michael Wenzel and Sven-André Dreyer?

 It's as if the two of them did the tour just for this one moment.
-They are insanely committed and you are really infected by their enthusiasm for music and stories.
+They are incredibly committed, and you can't help but be infected by their enthusiasm for music and stories.

-How did you come to create a graphic memorial to the tour now in spring 2021?
+How did it come about that you have now created a graphic memorial to the tour in spring 2021?

 Düsseldorf has more to offer musically than Kraftwerk, Campino and Heino.
-I decided to redraw my fictional comic cover without further ado.
-On the front right are the two guides Michael and Sven, who lead us through the story.
-Then, of course, there's Bowie, who's interested in the Düsseldorf group NEU! .
+I decided to redraw my fictitious comic cover without further ado.
+On the front right you can see the two guides Michael and Sven, who lead us through the story.
+Then, of course, there is Bowie, who is interested in the Düsseldorf group NEU! .
 Campino can be seen doing cartwheels as a representative of the punk scene.
-I was particularly touched by the sad story of Wolfgang Riechmann, who is the young man in blue behind Bowie.
-On the bench sits Ralf Dörper who likes to wear camouflage, in the 1980s I was a fan of his band Propaganda myself.
+I was particularly touched by the sad story of Wolfgang Riechmann, the young man in blue behind Bowie.
+Sitting on the bench is Ralf Dörper, who likes to wear camouflage; I was a fan of his band Propaganda in the 1980s.
 I don't have to say much about the four robot-like strolling gentlemen with the red shirts and black ties, they are world-famous.
-Actually there should be many more people on the picture, it doesn't do justice to the many stories from the leadership.
-Maybe an update will follow sometime.
+There should actually be a lot more people in the picture, it doesn't do justice to the many stories from the tour.
+Perhaps an update will follow at some point.

-You recently posted the illustration on Instagram.
+You recently published the illustration on Instagram.
 What if you want to hang the painting on your wall?

-If you are interested in my illustrations, feel free to visit me on my homepage or my Instagram channel.
-In my store I also offer a signed fine art print.
+If you are interested in my illustrations, you are welcome to visit my homepage or my Instagram channel.
+I also offer a signed fine art print in my store.

 What kind of music did you actually listen to while you were working on the piece?